Leo Schofield: Controversy

-In 1989 Schofield and John Fairfax and Sons Limited were parties to the Blue Angel defamation case.
-In a review of the meal published in The Sydney Morning Herald in 1984, Schofield compared a lobster dish as "...close to culinary crime".
+In 1989 Schofield and John Fairfax & Sons were parties to the Blue Angel defamation case.
+In a review of the meal published in the Sydney Morning Herald in 1984, Schofield compared a lobster dish as "...close to culinary crime".
 He wrote it had been "...cooked until every drop of juice and joy in the thing had been successfully eliminated... leaving a charred husk of a shell containing meat that might have been albino walrus".
-A damages award of A$100,000 plus interest was made against Schofield and Fairfax when it was found that they had defamed the Blue Angel restaurant.
+A damages award of $100,000 plus interest was made against Schofield and Fairfax when it was found that they had defamed the Blue Angel restaurant.